Johnny was weird before he died. After the accident, well—it got pretty dark.

 “Do you believe in ghosts?”
 I wondered, when we were kicking a ball round Kersal Moor.

-Paul put a foot on it, stopping it dead.
+Paul put his foot on the ball, stopping it dead.

 “I’ve actually seen one,” he said boldly.

 I didn’t take the bait.